Batman Forever: Difficulties and clashes

-Design and effects
+Design and visual effects

 Rick Baker designed the prosthetic makeup.
-John Dykstra, Andrew Adamson, and Jim Rygiel served as visual effects supervisors, with Pacific Data Images also contributing to visual effects work.
-PDI provided a computer-generated Batman for complicated stunts.
+John Dykstra, Andrew Adamson, Jim Rygiel and Ariel Velasco-Shaw served as visual effects supervisors, with Rhythm & Hues Studios (R&H) and Pacific Data Images also contributing to visual effects work.
+R&H and PDI provided a CGI Batman for complicated stunts.
 For the costume design, producer Peter MacGregor-Scott claimed that 146 workers were at one point working together.
 Batman's costume was redesigned along the lines of a more "MTV organic, and edgier feel" to the suit.
-Sound editing and mixing was supervised by Bruce Stambler and John Levesque, which included trips to caves to record bat sounds.
+Sound design and mixing was created and supervised by Bruce Stambler and John Levesque, which included trips to caves to record bat sounds.
 A new Batmobile was designed for Batman Forever, with two cars being constructed, one for stunt purposes and one for close-ups.
+Chris O'Donnell had the area around his eyes painted black and then the Robin mask glued on him.
 Swiss surrealist painter H. R. Giger provided his version for the Batmobile but it was considered too sinister for the film.
-Nygma's brainwave device bears a striking resemblance to the project of Christopher Columbus memorial, designed by Russian avant-garde architect Konstantin Melnikov in 1929.

-The film used some motion capture for certain special effects.
-Warner Bros had acquired motion capture technology from arcade video game company Acclaim Entertainment for use in the film's production.
+The film used some motion capture for certain visual effects.
+Warner Bros. had acquired motion capture technology from arcade video game company Acclaim Entertainment for use in the film's production.

 Music

 Elliot Goldenthal was hired by Schumacher to compose the film score before the screenplay was written.
 In discussions with Schumacher, the director wanted Goldenthal to avoid taking inspiration from Danny Elfman, and requested an original composition.
-The film's promotional teaser trailer however used the main title theme from Elfman's score of 1989's Batman.
+The film's promotional teaser trailer however used the main title theme from Elfman's score from the 1989 film.

 The soundtrack was commercially successful, selling almost as many copies as Prince's soundtrack to the 1989 Batman film.
 Only five of the songs on the soundtrack are actually featured in the movie.
 Hit singles from the soundtrack include "Hold Me, Thrill Me, Kiss Me, Kill Me" by U2 and "Kiss from a Rose" by Seal, both of which were nominated for MTV Movie Awards.
 "Kiss from a Rose" (whose music video was also directed by Joel Schumacher) reached No. 1 in the U.S. charts as well.
-The soundtrack itself, featuring additional songs by The Flaming Lips, Brandy (both songs also included in the film), Method Man, Nick Cave, Michael Hutchence (of INXS), PJ Harvey, and Massive Attack, was an attempt to (in producer Peter MacGregor-Scott's words) make the film more "pop".
+The soundtrack itself, featuring additional songs by The Flaming Lips, Brandy (both songs also included in the film), Method Man, Nick Cave, Michael Hutchence (of INXS), PJ Harvey and Massive Attack, was an attempt to (in producer Peter MacGregor-Scott's words) make the film more "pop".